MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-resource-pools.md

 In our second scenario, hotel managers want to make reservations for travelers by first checking for specific date range availability, and then assigning the traveler a specific room when she arrives.
 Furthermore, hotel managers want to overbook the hotel to account for expected cancellations.

-To accomodate this scenario, we will create a pool of facilities with extra capacity to represent the hotel rooms, schedule reservations to the hotel pool, and finally reassign reservations to specific rooms within the hotel pool.
+To accommodate this scenario, we will create a pool of facilities with extra capacity to represent the hotel rooms, schedule reservations to the hotel pool, and finally reassign reservations to specific rooms within the hotel pool.

 ### Step 1.
 Create a pool resource